ubaldot/defrecs/README.md

 platform used.
 That would be nice to investigate as future work.
 At the moment we use just different files.

-Note that although the pinin and pinout may be modeled as components themselves, at the moment we don't see any major benefit is doing so as they model the physical boundary of the MCU.
+Note that although the pinin and pinout could be modeled as components themselves, at the moment I don't see any major benefit is doing so as they model the physical boundary of the MCU.
+Also, to avoid too much boilerplate, I decided to keep the implementation as is.
+A pinin function simply calls a HAL function that will read some raw data.
+Then, the component that called that pinin function converts such a raw data into meaningful information.

 However, if more than one component may wish to read/write from/to some data connected to the same pin, then race conditions may occur.